It’s Always Zoning in Philadelphia

 Exceptions to the Rules

-Philadelphia has an established review board dedicated to reviewing citizen complaints and, assuming all proper procedures are followed, granting real estate developer’s requests for exceptions to the rules.
-There are so many different types of exceptions granted and they are dependent on the neighborhood, the details of the proposed plan, and even who happens to be running the ZBA at the time.
-Because of this, discussing your plans, predicaments, and overall business strategy with an experienced team of real estate attorneys can go a long way to ensuring your development is a success.
+Philadelphia has an established Zoning Board of Adjustment (“ZBA”) dedicated to reviewing citizen input and, assuming all proper procedures are followed, granting requests for exceptions to the rules.
+There are many different types of exceptions granted and they are dependent on the neighborhood, the details of the proposed plan, and even who happens to be on the ZBA at the time.
+Because of this, discussing your plans, predicaments, and overall business strategy with an experienced team of land use and zoning attorneys can go a long way to effectively present your case in the event your development requires an exception.

 At Nochumson P.C., we are more than legal counsel.
 We are people serving our neighbors and community in Pennsylvania and New Jersey.
 Knowing that real communication between real people can help lead to real positive results, our team of attorneys are available 24/7 to help answer your legal questions and to fight for you with skill and fortitude, whatever the case may be.
 When you hire us, you can expect a sensible and cost-effective approach to legal counsel.
 We think fast, think ahead, and get things done.
 Contact us today or call us at (215) 399-1346 to see how we can represent you.